isaacnmm/pestpolicy-hugo2XX/content/posts/best-soundproof-earmuffs-for-sleeping/index.md

 You sleep earmuffs will come with varying lengths of headbands.
 However, its your job to ensure that the headband in your selected Earmuff will strictly fit the size of the head.
 Failure to this, youll experience discomfort while youre in bed.
 For example, earmuffs could slide off your head if the headband is oversized.
 Further, for a tight headband, you might experience some headaches.

-Therefore, some [people and singers](https://pestpolicy.com/best-throat-lozenges-for-singers/) op-to have band-less earmuffs.
+Therefore, some [people and singers](https://pestpolicy.com/best-throat-lozenges-for-singers/)op-to have band-less earmuffs.

 ##  Sources:

-1. [Utilization of Styrofoam as [Soundproofing](https://pestpolicy.com/soundproof-barn-doors/) Material with Auditory Frequency Range](http://journal.fkm. ui. ac. id/kesmas/article/view/2633) 2.
-[NOISE POLLUTION IN VADODARA CITY-A CASE STUDY](http://www.ijaerd. co. in/papers/finished_papers/NOISE%20POLLUTION%20IN%20VADODARA%20CITY%20-%20A%20CASE%20STUDY-35861. pdf)
+1. [Utilization of Styrofoam as [Soundproofing](https://pestpolicy.com/soundproof-barn-doors/)Material with Auditory Frequency Range](http://journal.fkm.ui. ac. id/kesmas/article/view/2633) 2.
+[NOISE POLLUTION IN VADODARA CITY-A CASE STUDY](http://www.ijaerd.co.in/papers/finished_papers/NOISE%20POLLUTION%20IN%20VADODARA%20CITY%20-%20A%20CASE%20STUDY-35861.pdf)